 On May 20, 2008, Canadian Century entered into the Duncan Lake Joint Venture Agreement with Augyva.
 Mr. Sandy Chim, an officer of Century Holdings and, at that time, a director and the Chief Executive Officer of the Company, is also a director and shareholder of Augyva.
-Mr. Michael Skutezky, General Counsel and Corporate Secretary of the Company was also a director of Augyva.
-Mr. Peter R. Jones, who joined the Company as Executive Vice-President of the Company in December 2013, is also the Chairman and a director of Augyva.
-Neither Mr. Chim, Mr. Jones nor Mr. Skutezky own more than 10% of the voting shares of Augyva. ""During the years ended March 31, 2014, 2013 and 2012, the Company received a management fee of \$Nil, \$Nil, and \$Nil, respectively, from Augyva.
-As at March 31, 2014, 2013 and 2012, the Company had accounts receivable of \$16,950, \$16,950, and \$16,950, respectively, from Augyva.
-Mr. Skutezky resigned as a director of Augyva on April 6, 2014.
+Mr. Peter R. Jones, who joined the Company as Executive Vice-President of the Company in December 2013, is also the Chairman of Augyva.
+Neither Mr. Chim nor Mr. Jones owns more than 10% of the voting shares of Augyva.
+As at March 31, 2016, 2015 and 2014, the Company had accounts receivable of \$Nil, \$Nil, and \$16,950, respectively, from Augyva.